johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 ### Sunlight and rainfall ###

-Modules 9 to 15 examine seven characteristic *disciplines* that enable messianic communities to receive the revelatory *light* and sustaining *living water* of God's Spirit, without which we become spiritually weak and incapable of producing good fruit or a plentiful harvest.
+Modules 9 to 15 examine seven characteristic *disciplines* that enable messianic communities to receive the revelatory *light* and sustaining *living water* of God's Spirit, without which we become spiritually weak and incapable of producing good fruit and a plentiful harvest.

-![][mp-dynamics.png]
+![][mp-disciplines.png]

 #### Module 9 : Maturity ####